Hutt Valley DHB Logo

 Our Hutt Valley Team includes:

-• Medical Imaging Technologists (MITs) or Radiographers - perform your X-ray, barium and mammography examinations.
+• Medical Imaging Technologists (MITs) or Radiographers - perform your X-ray and CT examinations.

 • Sonographers - MITs who perform your ultrasound examinations.

-• Radiologists -specialist doctors who read and understand your films.
-They will also be involved if you have an intravenous urogram (IVU), barium study, mammogram and a number of other ultrasound procedures.
-They interpret the results of the images and send them to your doctor.
+• Radiologists -specialist doctors who read and understand your images.
+They will also be involved if you have an intervention procedure.
+They interpret the results of the images and send these to your doctor.

 • Radiology Nurses - trained in providing treatment, support and care to patients undergoing radiological procedures.

-• Clinical Assistants - provide general support and assistance to patients and other radiology staff.
+• Health Care Assistants - provide general support and assistance to patients and assist with workflow.

 How can I access my radiology images?